vncntprvst/whisk/README.md

 Downloading
 ===========
 Pre-built binaries are available on [this forked repository](https://github.com/vncntprvst/whisk/tree/master/whisk/bin).
 Binary and library file can simply be installed from Pypi, with `pip install whisk-janelia`.
-Note that on Linux, if not root, you may need to make some of the binary files (e.g., `trace`) executable with `chmod +x /path/to/whisk/bin/exec_file`.
+> Note that on Linux, if not root, you may need to make some of the binary files executable, e.g. `chmod +x /path/to/whisk/bin/trace`.
 You can also use the post-installation script `update_permissions.py` to make all files in the `whisk/bin` directory executable.
 See also the [README on the whisk-dockerfile repo](https://github.com/wanglab-neuro/whisk-dockerfile), in `whisk-base` section.

 Building